 As Anik Singal writes for Lurn, “The written word draws people in.
 It opens up their imagination.
 It brings out emotion.
 It makes it possible for the consumer to relate to the salesperson.
 And that’s what it’s all about —relating.”

 Sounds ideal, doesn’t it?
-But what does it take to develop killer copywriting skills and get started making money from writing?
+But what skills do you need to be a copywriter and get started making money from writing?
 We run through the top seven:

 1. Excellent writing skills